pixel-z/xv6-Modified/README.md

 ### waitx

 `waitx()` is a system call similar to wait() except that the calling function's runtime and wait time are also stored & retrieved.
+`time.c` has been added to check the functioning of waitx.
+It returns runtime and wait time of the process
+Usage: `time <command>`.
+Eg: "`time ls`"
+`change_time()` function in proc.c has been added.

 Files modified:
 - Makefile
 - defs.h
-- proc.c
 - proc.h
 - proc.c
 - syscall.h